 - The pressure to land a good job after school

-Though college can be a great time to explore new things and to blaze your own trail, for many students it is their first time being away from home and that can be challenging.
-Living in an unfamiliar environment around unfamiliar people can be overwhelming for the first few weeks of school and some students take longer than others to develop a support network.
-Add to that the pressure to perform well on classwork and tests in multiple classes and you have a recipe for stress.
-Some students come to community college unprepared for the amount of work needed to complete assignments and to study for tests – many students feel as if they are always behind and struggling to catch up.
+Though college can be a great time to explore new things and blaze your trail, for many students, it is their first time being away from home, which can be challenging.
+Living in an unfamiliar environment around unfamiliar people can be overwhelming for the first few weeks of school, and some students take longer than others to develop a support network.
+Add the pressure to perform well on classwork and tests in multiple classes, and you have a recipe for stress.
+Some students come to community college unprepared for the amount of work needed to complete assignments and study for tests.
+Many students feel they are always behind and struggling to catch up.

 How Does Stress Affect Your Mental and Physical Health?

 According to the American Psychological Association, there are three distinct types of stress: acute stress, episodic acute stress, and chronic stress.
-Acute stress can be either positive or negative and it is usually short-lived, caused by a specific event.
-For example, getting into a car accident might be a negative source of acute stress while anticipating a social event would be a positive source of acute stress.
-Episodic acute stress is acute stress that occurs frequently – it can also be described as a general sense of urgency, or a need to get things done.
+Acute stress can be either positive or negative, usually short-lived, caused by a specific event.
+For example, getting into a car accident might be a negative source of acute stress, while anticipating a social event would be a positive source.
+Episodic acute stress is acute stress that occurs frequently – it can also be described as a general sense of urgency or a need to get things done.
 If you have a “Type A” personality, you are probably familiar with this form of stress.

-The third type of stress, chronic stress, is the most damaging and it is one many college students experience.
-Chronic stress is relentless – it may be low-level stress, but it doesn’t go away.
-Eventually, chronic stress can affect everything from your physical health to your mental wellbeing.
-Chronic stress can trigger internal inflammation that may contribute to any number of serious diseases including heart disease, stroke, and even cancer.
-It can affect your health and impact your quality of life – it may even lead to mental health issues like depression or anxiety which come with their own problems.
+The third type of stress, chronic stress, is the most damaging and is one many college students experience.
+Chronic stress is relentless – it may be low-level, but it doesn’t go away.
+Eventually, chronic stress can affect everything from your physical health to your mental well-being.
+Chronic stress can trigger internal inflammation that may contribute to serious diseases, including heart disease, stroke, and even cancer.
+It can affect your health and quality of life – it may even lead to mental health issues like depression or anxiety which come with their problems.

 Tips for Reducing and Managing Stress in Community College

-Because stress can be so damaging to your mental and physical health, it is important to deal with it and to manage it as much as you can.
-Taking care of yourself is extremely important because if your body isn’t functioning at its optimal level, you won’t be able to handle the additional stress and you’ll crumble under the weight.
-Here are some simple things you can do to keep your body healthy and to reduce your stress as much as possible:
+Because stress can damage your mental and physical health, it is important to deal with and manage it as much as possible.
+Taking care of yourself is extremely important because if your body isn’t functioning optimally, you won’t be able to handle the additional stress and will crumble under the weight.
+Here are some simple things you can do to keep your body healthy and reduce your stress as much as possible:

 - Get plenty of sleep.
-With so many opportunities to socialize, it can be difficult to make sleep a priority but it is an important piece of the puzzle if you want to stay healthy.
-As much as you can, try to go to bed and get up at the same time each day and don’t rely too much on naps.
+With so many opportunities to socialize, it can be difficult to prioritize sleep, but it is an important piece of the puzzle if you want to stay healthy.
+As much as you can, try to go to bed and get up at the same time each day, and don’t rely too much on naps.

 - Make time for exercise.
-Most community colleges offer some kind of athletic facility but, if not, you can always look into joining the local YMCA or a recreational center to get some exercise.
+Most community colleges offer some athletic facilities; if not, you can always consider joining the local YMCA or a recreational center to exercise.
 You should also check to see if your school offers intramural sports.

 - Don’t rely too heavily on caffeine.
-A cup of coffee or two in the morning generally isn’t a problem but don’t let caffeine become a crutch and certainly don’t rely on sugary energy drinks.
+A cup of coffee or two in the morning isn’t a problem, but don’t let caffeine become a crutch, and certainly don’t rely on sugary energy drinks.

 - Find a support network.
-As difficult as it may be to make friends in a new place, it is important to establish some kind of support network.
+As difficult as it may be to make friends in a new place, it is important to establish a support network.
 If you haven’t made friends yet, try to keep in touch with high school buddies or reach out to your family when you need to talk.

 - Don’t give up on your passions.
-Even amongst all of the classwork and extra-curriculars, you need to make time for yourself.
+Even amongst all the classwork and extra-curricular activities, you must make time for yourself.
 You don’t necessarily have to do it every day, but try to find time at least a few hours a week to do something just for you.

 - Cut yourself some slack.
-We are often our own harshest critics but that constant level of stress and expectation is draining – give yourself permission to take a break once in a while!
+We are often our own harshest critics, but that constant stress and expectation are draining – permit yourself to take a break occasionally!

 - Avoid overindulging in alcohol.
-College is a time when many young adults start drinking and, while there is no harm in having a few beers, try to avoid binge-drinking and certainly don’t use it as a means of escaping from your stress.
+College is a time when many young adults start drinking, and while there is no harm in having a few beers, try to avoid binge drinking and certainly don’t use it to escape stress.

-No matter what school you go to or what type of degree you pursue, you’re going to experience some stress.
-How you respond to that stress will determine the degree to which it affects your life.
-You can choose to give in to the stress and live under a constant cloud of anxiety and doubt or you can take steps to support your health and manage your stress.
-You have a long couple of years ahead of you, so start taking the time now to manage your stress so you don’t become overwhelmed by it.
+No matter what school you go to or what degree you pursue, you will experience some stress.
+How you respond to that stress will determine how it affects your life.
+You can choose to give in to the stress and live under constant anxiety and doubt or take steps to support your health and manage your stress.
+You have a couple of years ahead of you, so start taking the time now to manage your stress, so you don’t become overwhelmed.